godatadriven/godatadriven-blog/content/ds-day.md

 * PhD degree in a quantitative field.

-You may think that I'm cheating by only mentioning the A-player in the market, but try finding a good job where you don't need either a MS in a relevant field or some years of field experience and then you'll let me know.
+You may think that I'm cheating by only mentioning the A-player in the market, but try finding a good job in any other field where you don't need either a MS in a relevant field or some years of field experience.

-But then why do we find courses (I promise I won't reveal who's offering them) that promises that, after finishing them you'll
+But then why do we find so many courses (I won't reveal who's offering them) that promises that, after finishing them you'll

-> Speak the language of a Data Scientist in terms of statistics, data transformation, tricks (!),
+> "Speak the language of a Data Scientist in terms of statistics, data transformation, tricks (!), algorithms and theory!"
-> algorithms and theory!

-all only after 4 days of course?
-I have another theory, corroborated when I look at the description of data science courses from more prestigious institutions:
-Coursera, for example, after 12 hours/week for eight weeks (equivalent to 12 full days) [only promises][promise] that the course will
+all only after 4 days of taking the course?
+I have another theory, corroborated when I look at the description of data science courses from more prestigious institutions: Coursera, for example, after 12 hours/week for eight weeks (equivalent to 12 full days) [only promises][promise] that the course will only

-> Introduce yourself to the basics of data science
+> "Introduce yourself to the basics of data science"

 So what is going on here?

-# Science as a scam (not your ordinary SaaS)
+# Science as a Scam (not your ordinary SaaS)

 These miraculous courses seems to be very often offered by consultancy firms.
 These firms also sells data science services so I imagine interactions such as: